Aquaoar/begginner-XO-game-with-cpp/README.md

     }
     while (i == -1);
 ```
-the code in do{} will be executed first and then check if while condition is true or flase
+the code in do{} will be executed first and then check if while condition is true or false
 >while (i == -1);

 The do function will be executed until i =! -1 (i not equal to -1)